mehuljariwala/sentient-ai-assistant/README.md

 - **Maintainability**: Easy to locate and modify specific features
 - **Testing**: Isolated components are easier to test
 - **Team Collaboration**: Clear boundaries for parallel development

+**Why Features Directory Instead of Pages?**

+- **Next.js App Router**: Using the App Router means routes are defined in the `app` directory
+- **Separation of Concerns**: Features directory separates business logic from routing
+- **Avoiding Conflicts**: Prevents Next.js from treating non-page files as routes
+- **Better Organization**: Groups related components, styles, and tests together

 ### Styling Approach